jeanleecole/archive/pages/Projects/metzerott_formatted.md

 <center>~ ~ ~</center>

 Dora's wedding took place that same afternoon, but with scarcely more pomp or circumstance.
-She had been staying for some days with Frau Kellar, and in the immediate neighborhood of the Herr Pastor, to whom, long ere this, <p class="pagenum">Begin page 41</p>the buxom Lottie had gained a legal title.
+She had been staying for some days with Frau Kellar, and in the immediate neighborhood of the Herr Pastor, to whom, long ere this, <hr><p class="pagenum">Page 41</p>the buxom Lottie had gained a legal title.
 The pastor's experience in haling into the narrow path this wandering lamb had not been such as to encourage any further effort on her behalf; in fact, the lamb had shown, if not the teeth of a wolf, at least the claws of a cat, and had given her spiritual guide to understand that she was perfectly competent to direct her own goings in the way.

 "We love each other, Herr Pastor," she had said, "and the good God would not have put that into our hearts if He had wished us not to marry."